aurora-is-near/rainbow-bridge-frontend/README.md

 An app that moves assets between Ethereum and NEAR.
 You can use this as the starting point for your own app on the [Rainbow Bridge].

-Try it between [Ethereum Ropsten] & [NEAR Testnet]: https://aurora-is-near.github.io/rainbow-bridge-frontend/
+Try it between [Ethereum Goerli] & [NEAR Testnet]: https://goerli.bridgetonear.org/

 ![Deploy](https://github.com/aurora-is-near/rainbow-bridge-frontend/actions/workflows/deploy.yaml/badge.svg)
 ![Lint](https://github.com/aurora-is-near/rainbow-bridge-frontend/actions/workflows/lint.yaml/badge.svg)